If you have questions after reviewing the information below, please call the Blood Donor Room at 212-639-7643.

 - You are a caregiver of AIDS patients and use appropriate precautions.

-- More than 12 months has passed since you last had sexual contact with a person who has taken a clotting factor, has AIDS, has accepted money or drugs for sex, or is being treated for a sexually transmitted disease.
+- More than 12 months has passed since you last had sexual contact with a person who has AIDS or who has accepted money or drugs for sex.

 - More than 12 months has passed since you were treated for syphilis or gonorrhea.